Create a Website Account - Manage notification subscriptions, save form progress and more.

 US Fish & Wildlife manages the regional habitat for a number of endangered species that make their home in the Sandhills.
 US Fish and Wildlife

+The Planning Board is a volunteer board supported by Planning Department staff that advises the Southern Pines Town Council on planning matters.
+It conducts studies related to the Town's growth, development, and redevelopment, and makes recommendations to the Town Council based on its findings and on the experience of its members.
+It also interprets the standards of the zoning ordinances and hears individual cases by citizens such as appeals, requests and variance petitions (requests to deviate from typical zoning or regulation standards).
+The Board is made up of seven members, five of whom are residents of the Town proper and two of whom live in the Extra-territorial Jurisdiction (ETJ).
 You can get involved by applying to be a member of the Board and/or by attending the monthly Board meeting, where you can find out what's currently happening in the Town's development and have the chance to voice your opinions.
-The Board meets the second to last Thursday of every month at 7 pm in the Douglass Community Center at 1185 W Pennsylvania Ave.
-When a seat on the Board opens, Town Council will consider all applications and notify you if you have been selected to join the Board.
-Board Application Form
+The Board meets the second to last Thursday of every month at 6:00 pm at the Douglass Community Center, 1185 W Pennsylvania Avenue.
+When a seat on the Board becomes vacant, Town Council will consider all applications and notify you if you have been selected to join the Board.

 If you received a North Carolina Uniform Citation for violation of a state or local parking regulation, you must follow the instructions printed on the citation for answering the charge in the Moore County District Court.